 The Council may set up such standing and special committees as seem necessary to further the purposes of the Council.

-The names, duties, sizes and methods of election of all standing committees shall be specified in the By-Laws of the Council.
+The names, duties, sizes, and methods of election of all standing committees shall be specified in the By-Laws of the Council.

-A motion at any meeting of the Council may set up a special committee; such a motion will specify the names, duties, size and method of selection of member for that committee.
+A motion at any meeting of the Council may set up a special committee; such a motion will specify the names, duties, size, and method of selection of members for that committee.

 All committees must report back to the Council.
 No recommendation of any committee can take effect until it has been approved by the Council, unless the Council has delegated authority for any specified issue or issues to a committee.